Champlain Bridge deconstruction

 Year built

-The Nouvel Horizon St-Laurent s.e.n.c (NHSL) consortium, formed by Pomerleau and Delsan-A.I.M.
-Environmental Services, has been retained for the deconstruction of the original Champlain Bridge.
-We are responsible for maintaining the structural integrity of the bridge during the deconstruction phase to ensure the public’s safety.
+The Nouvel Horizon St-Laurent (NHSL) consortium, formed by Pomerleau and Delsan-A.I.M.
+Environmental Services, alongside the Jacques Cartier and Champlain Bridges Incorporated (JCCBI), deconstructed the original Champlain Bridge.
+The 3.4 km bridge was one of North America’s busiest spans, with 50 million vehicles crossing it each year.
+We were responsible for maintaining the structural integrity of the bridge during the deconstruction phase to ensure the public’s safety.

-Beyond ensuring the structural integrity of the bridge, we must also do the following:
+Beyond ensuring the structural integrity of the bridge, we also did the following:

-• Quickly dismantle a section at the outset (for future Metropolitan Express Network work near Nuns' Island)
+• Quickly dismantled a section at the outset (for future Metropolitan Express Network work near Nuns' Island).

-• Coordinate our operations with the St. Lawrence Seaway Management Corporation and Transport Canada
+• Coordinated our operations with the St. Lawrence Seaway Management Corporation and Transport Canada.

-• Track the water and ice levels in the river during marine work
+• Tracked the water and ice levels in the river during marine work.

-During the deconstruction phase, we will dismantle the structure in sections, according to the material (concrete or steel) and the type of access (land or sea), like a dismantling chain.
-We have also adopted an innovative approach, designing a "superstructure" to support the edge beams of the concrete spans that need to be removed as we remove the wire mesh reinforcement.
+During the deconstruction phase, we dismantled the structure in sections, according to the material (concrete or steel) and the type of access (land or sea), like a dismantling chain.
+We also adopted an innovative approach, designing a "superstructure" to support the edge beams of the concrete spans that needed to be removed as we removed the wire mesh reinforcement.
+This large-scale project involved many major challenges—strict requirements and considerable coordination constraints —that required our team to be highly ingenious.

 To compensate for the low water level preventing us from approaching the structure with barges, we set up riprap jetties to support the deconstruction equipment.

-We will close traffic lanes during the night and weekends and move entire spans outside the lanes, allowing us to demolish them directly on the ground.
+We closed traffic lanes during the night and weekends and moved entire spans outside the lanes, allowing us to demolish them directly on the ground

 tonnes of relocated and recycled concrete